atopile/publish-package/README.md

 A Github action to publish atopile packages 📦 🛳️

+Check our [docs](https://docs.atopile.io) for a guide to setup publishing

 ## Configuration

 In the example below, the option selected is the default, so it's not necessary to specify the options.